 Michael Klotz focuses on complex commercial litigation involving financial products, contract disputes, allegations of tortious conduct, and statutory claims.
-He has experience in federal court, state court, regulatory proceedings, and American Arbitration Association (AAA), International Chamber of Commerce (ICC), and JAMS (private alternative dispute resolution) arbitrations.
+He has experience with federal and state multidistrict litigation, federal and state appeals, regulatory proceedings, and American Arbitration Association (AAA), International Chamber of Commerce (ICC), and JAMS (private alternative dispute resolution) arbitrations.
 He has helped to defend putative class action lawsuits under state consumer protection statutes and federal statutes, including the Telephone Consumer Protection Act (TCPA), the Fair Credit Reporting Act (FCRA), the Securities Exchange Act of 1934, and the Sherman Act.

 Mike is committed to pro bono legal service.
 He has worked on behalf of clients seeking asylum and petitioning for clemency.
 In addition he has represented clients in domestic abuse, child support, child custody, and divorce matters in the New York City Family Court system.